11 travel hacks on how to pack light for 2 weeks or longer. Learning to travel light will not only save you a lot of hassle but money as well!

 In summary

-I hope these 11 tips on how to pack light for 2 weeks enables you to carry on for your next adventure.
+I hope these 11 tips on how to pack light for 2 weeks helps you to carry on for your next adventure.
 Once you realize you can get by with a lot less and experience how much more enjoyable it is to travel lightly, you will never turn back.

-Book yourself an extra tour or splurge at a few meals with all the money you saved by skipping the baggage fees and being able to walk/use public transportation vs. getting a taxi because your luggage is weighing you down.
+Book yourself an extra tour or splurge on a few meals with all the money you saved by skipping the baggage fees and being able to walk/use public transportation vs. getting a taxi because your luggage is weighing you down.
 Literally.

 Hi